Kiranmalli789/10T-SRAM-PROJECT/README.md

 ## Conclution

-In 10T SRAM, since the inverter is directly connect with the memory element to make the READ operation independent of access transistors, we can actually reduce the read delay because now we don't need to wait for the access transistors to turn on for read operation.But the write operation still takes time because it still depends on Access transistors.In this section we are going to prove that the READ speed is increased by making the READ operation independent on ACCESS Transistors.
+In 10T SRAM, since the inverter is directly connect with the memory element to make the READ operation independent of access transistors, we can actually reduce the read delay because now we don't need to wait for the access transistors to turn on for read operation.But the write operation still takes time because it still depends on Access transistors.In this section we are going to prove that the READ speed is increased by making the READ operation independent on Access Transistors.

 For measuring the read and write operation delay we simulated the same circuit, but by keeping the Timeperiod of input waveforms in nanometers we got the following results.